Queries about this page to

 a canal (for example).
 Long arrows lead you through complex sections, with

 numerous twists and turns.
-Marker identifiers are shown in small ochre
+GPS marker identifiers are shown in small

-This schematic will be available (in B&W) as hard copies on the day.
+This schematic will be available (in colour) as hard copies on the day printed

-4. A schematic map (1 Megabyte) provides an overview of the route and is provided to show the checkpoints, to aid relocation (in the unlikely event of you going astray).
-Updated for 2011
+4. A schematic map (2 Megabyte) provides an overview of the route on the 111 Landranger OS map and is provided to show the checkpoints, to aid relocation (in the unlikely event of you going astray).
+Updated for 2019

-5. A detailed 1:25000 map plus written description (total 6×A4 pages) showing the route, based on GPS data.
-There are also 1 sheet versions, on an A3 sheet (printable on some graphics printers) or an A2 sheet (for specialist printers) (it is best to right click on the link and Save As Target... , especially if you want to print it) (Updated for 2011, now with improved background map and correction of location of Firbeck checkpoint)
+5. A detailed 1:25000 map (total 6×A4 pages) showing the route, based on GPS data with improved background map quality.
+Warning: This is a large, 6 Mbyte file - only download if you have a fast connection.
+Can be printed from Acrobat on A4 and stuck together. (it is best to right click on the link and Save As Target... , especially if you want to print it) (Updated 6-sheet version for 2019 of the 6×A4 page version)

 The maps are reproduced from Landranger® Map 111, 1:50000 scale and Explorer® Maps 278 and 279 1:25000 scale by permission of Ordnance Survey® on behalf of The Controller of Her Majesty’s Stationery Office. ©Crown copyright 1974-2002.
 All rights reserved.
 Licence number 100047659.

-6. OS Grid references of around 170 key points to mark up the route on the OS Maps, viz Landranger Map 111 (Sheffield and Doncaster), 1:50000 scale, or Explorer® Maps 278 (Sheffield and Barnsley) and 279 (Doncaster), 1:25000 scale.
-The file gives codes, a 10-figure grid reference and a brief description - or use the straight list, with 6-figure grid reference (updated for 2011)
+6. List of waypoints as Lat/Long or OSGB of around 170 key points to mark up the route on the OS Maps, viz Landranger Map 111 (Sheffield and Doncaster), 1:50000 scale, or Explorer® Maps 278 (Sheffield and Barnsley) and 279 (Doncaster), 1:25000 scale.
+The OSGB file gives codes, a 10-figure grid reference and a brief description - or use the straight list, with 6-figure grid reference (currently shows 10-fig GR) (latter updated for 2019)

 7.